Ocean's Eleven: Critical response

 People magazine called the film "pure fun from start to finish", and included it in its end-of-year Best of Screen list.
 Newsweek said Ocean's Eleven "bounces along with finger-snapping high spirits", and said that while Soderbergh has "made deeper films, ...this carefree caper movie is nothing to sneeze at".
 Time magazine's reviewer Richard Corliss criticized the film, saying it "doesn't offer much".
 In a poll during November 2008, Empire magazine called Ocean's Eleven the 500th best film on The 500 Greatest Movies of All Time.
 For Don Cheadle's role in this film, he needed to learn to speak with a cockney accent, which drew harsh reviews from critics and is recognized as being one of the worst accents in film.
 Cheadle commented on his accent, saying "My British friends ... tell me [it's] a truly terrible London accent in Ocean's Thirteen.
 You know something, I really worked on that accent.
 Went to London, spoke to people, got to know it... my agent said it was fine, so I'm stuck with this thing.
 Even though everyone laughs at me.
 So I sacked her, of course."

 Entertainment Weekly put "The Ocean's Eleven heist scene" on its end-of-the-decade, "best-of" list, saying, "Featuring three impregnable Vegas casinos and 11 ring-a-ding criminals, Steven Soderbergh's 2001 roll of the dice provided the most winning robbery sequence of the decade."
+In 2021, members of Writers Guild of America West (WGAW) and Writers Guild of America, East (WGAE) voted its screenplay 75th in WGA’s 101 Greatest Screenplays of the 21st Century (so far).